jeffreykegler/hoonlint/misc/whitespace.md

 When context makes the meaning clear, a boundary digraph is usually called simply a **boundary**.

-The comment-marking digraph `::`, is also not a rune.
+Comment-marking digraphs,
+such as `::`,
+are also not considered runes.
 Comments, including the digraphs that begin them, are considered whitespace, and nothing in whitespace is considered a rune.